sled-rs/sled-rs.github.io/performance.md

 * [yelling near your computer](https://www.youtube.com/watch?v=tDacjrSCeq4)
   * having too much fun? **better** code may run **slower**
 * [Are you accessing different memory locations that are 4k apart?](#4k-aliasing)

+Modern computer systems can be surprisingly difficult to harvest high-quality measurements from.
+Things that can significantly influence performance:

 If an experiment were a pure math function, changing our input variables would